laurent22/massren/README.md

 - Rename multiple files using your text editor.

-- Safety checks - since this is a multiple rename tools, various checks are in place to ensure that nothing gets accidentally renamed.
-For example, the program will check that the files are not being changed by something else while the list of filenames is being edited.
-If the number of files before and after saving the file is different, the operation will also be cancelled.

 - Undo - any rename operation can be undone.

 - Dry run mode - test the results of a rename operation without actually renaming any file.

 - Cross-platform - Windows, OSX and Linux are supported.

+- Safety checks - since this is a multiple rename tool, various checks are in place to ensure that nothing gets accidentally renamed.
+For example, the program will check that the files are not being changed by something else while the list of filenames is being edited.
+If the number of files before and after saving the file is different, the operation will also be cancelled.

 ## Installation